iconify/documentation/documents/pages/icon-finder/packages/core/index.md

 const router = registry.router;
 const events = registry.events;

-// Subscribe to render event, same as using callback in APICore example above events.subscribe('render', (data) => {
+// Subscribe to render event, same as using callback in IconFinderCore example above events.subscribe('render', (data) => {
 	// Same as callback in example above.
 });